City Budget

 - March 29, 2023

 Since 2018, the City of Hamilton has adopted a multi-year budget to better reflect the future forecast.
-In planning for 2023 and beyond, the City’s budget plans must consider the following challenges:
+In 2023, the City’s budget plans considered the following challenges:

 - Inflation – Current inflation, supply chain impacts and labour shortages in Ontario that continue to pose significant challenges for municipalities.
 Some of the challenges the City of Hamilton has faced include our ability to purchase items essential to operations such as fuel, chemicals, asphalt and contracted services, as well as our labour.
 For example, the cost of fuel has risen $0.50/L or 45% over the past year.